 Registration, Courses, Timetables

-While you will be automatically registered as a student of NUI Galway, you will be required to register yourself online for your chosen modules (courses).
+While you will be automatically registered as a student, you will be required to register online for your chosen modules (courses).
 You will be advised at the Orientation Session as to how to do this.
 Module registration will usually open on the first day of lectures.